 A tech support team is prepared to answer questions and help non-tech-savvy people.

-Analyst familiarity with the application area for the ADA-Friendly Navigation App is a low-risk
+Analyst familiarity with the application area for the ADAFNA is a low-risk

 No app supporting navigation of the disabled people's community currently exists.

-The marketing team's research has projected success in the ADA-Friendly Navigation App.
+The marketing team's research has projected success in the ADAFNA.

-The marketing team is used to promoting new items to ensure the success of the ADA-Friendly Navigation App.
+The marketing team is used to promoting new items to ensure the success of the ADAFNA.

-The development group's familiarity with the target technology to create the ADA-Friendly Navigation App is a medium-risk
+The development group's familiarity with the target technology to create the ADAFNA is a medium-risk

-The development team has created mobile applications in the past and is confident in building the ADA-Friendly Navigation App.
+The development team has created mobile applications in the past and is confident in building the ADAFNA.

-The development team has yet to build a navigation phone application but has gradually learned about them to build the application.
+The development team has yet to build a navigation phone application but has gradually learned about them to create the application.

 The development team is working with new navigation software to stay updated with today's technology.